openblockchains/awesome-blockchains/README.md

 _A period in the Dutch Golden Age during which contract prices for bulbs of the recently introduced tulip reached extraordinarily high levels and then dramatically collapsed in February 1637._

-**Notice:** The tulip bubble was about future contracts (which specified cancellation fines) and never about the price of a tulip.
-Tulips are planted in autumn.
-They were underground while the mania happened.
-Often financial derivaties make bubbles and not the market per se.

 ![](i/tulipmania-ii.png)